Leandro-barreto/42_Libft/README.md

-Creating a library of useful and custom function for projects in C.
+Creating a library of useful and custom functions for projects in C.

 Grade by Moulinette: